 - Archery tournaments and events: National Field Archery Association

-- Archery clubs/events: Team USA Archery
+- Fix common archery mistakes: YouTube

-- Videos on archery basics: YouTube
+- Archery clubs/events: USA Archery

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Move Unitedhttps://www.disabledsportsusa.org/sport/archery/ and Team USA Archery for information on equipment, adaptations, and finding a program near you.
+For more information, visit Move United and USA Archery's Adaptive Archery page for information on equipment, adaptations, and finding a program near you.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense.